"The amphibian chorus in the rain forest on El Yunque

 Cuban treefrogs.
 From populations introduced into Puerto Rico and the Virgin Islands.

-First photograph: Cambalache State Forest, northern Puerto Rico.
+First two photographs: Cambalache State Forest, northern Puerto Rico.

 Second photograph: Mount Sage, west-central Tortola, British Virgin Islands.